guidosch/particlePhoton/README.md

 # particlePhoton

-Small smarthome project for my office and also a neighbour.
-Control windows or rollers motors with shelly.cloud WLAN relays over a Particle.io Photon device.
-The photon has tracks room temp and receivces meteo data over its API.
+Small smarthome project for my office and also a neighbor.
+Controls windows or rollers motors with shelly.cloud WLAN relays over a Particle.io Photon device.
+The photon tracks room temperature with a DHT22 sensor itself and receives meteo data over its API.

 Particle.io Photon Device: https://docs.particle.io/photon/